DongAnYu/mesh-metrics/README.md

 **Mesh Metrics** is an STL similarity and visual comparison platform for 3D engineering models.

-Upload two STL/STEP files, auto-align them via centroid + ICP registration, tune metric weights, and get an objective similarity score — all in the browser.
+Upload two STL/STEP files (or [CadQuery](https://cadquery.readthedocs.io/) Code), auto-align them via centroid + ICP registration, tune metric weights, and get an objective similarity score — all in the browser.

 ---